-I was never the most athletically inclined.
-I’d engage in neighborhood games of football or baseball, but I always much preferred sitting in front of the old TV with a big bag of chips.
+I was never the most athletically inclined person.
+I’d engage in neighborhood games of football or baseball.
+But I always much preferred sitting in front of the old TV with a big bag of chips.

-So when I was 16, I changed my diet.
+So when I was 16, I changed my lifestyle.
 I significantly cut down on the junk food I was consuming.
 I started eating a lot more fruits and veggies.
-I actually started running for fun.
+I even started running for fun.

 I did most of this over one summer.
 By the time I started my next school year, I had lost 10 or 15 pounds.
 Not too shabby.

 The best part about that summer was the interest I gained in nutrition.
-I had always assumed that by eating foods that were “sugar-free” or “all-natural” that I was doing my body some kind of service.
+I had always assumed that eating “sugar-free” or “all-natural” foods was doing my body some kind of service.

-It wasn’t until I started doing extensive research, reading books, and watching documentaries on nutrition that I realized what eating nutritionally actually meant.
+It wasn’t until I started doing extensive research on nutrition that I realized what eating nutritionally actually meant.